-Florida Resident Access Grant (FRAG)
+Florida EASE Grant (Formerly FRAG)

 The FRAG was created by the 1979 Florida Legislature to provide tuition assistance to resident students attending eligible nonprofit colleges and universities located in the state.
-Funds for the support of the FRAG are contingent each year on the appropriations made available by the Florida Legislature.
+Funds for the support of the EASE Grant are contingent each year on the appropriations made available by the Florida Legislature.
 Thus, the amount of the grant varies from year to year.

-Since the FRAG is a "tuition-specific" grant, the amount of the grant cannot exceed the cost of tuition.
-Further, if a student receives other "tuition-specific" assistance such as a private scholarship or Florida Pre-paid Program payments, the FRAG is subject to reduction so that the contribution of "tuition-specific" assistance does not exceed the cost of tuition.
+Since the EASE Grant is a "tuition-specific" grant, the amount of the grant cannot exceed the cost of tuition.
+Further, if a student receives other "tuition-specific" assistance such as a private scholarship or Florida Pre-paid Program payments, the EASE Grant is subject to reduction so that the contribution of "tuition-specific" assistance does not exceed the cost of tuition.

-To receive the FRAG, at least one of a dependent student's parents must have been a one-year resident of the State of Florida prior to the first day of classes of the semester.
-For an independent student, he/she must have been a one-year resident, for other than educational purposes, prior to the first day of classes of the semester.
-A student must possess a high school diploma or GED, be enrolled on a full-time basis (12 hours or more), must be pursuing his/her first undergraduate degree, and must meet very specific Satisfactory Academic Progress requirements.
-These requirements include but are not limited to: maintaining a cumulative GPA of 2.0 and earning 12 hours each semester for which the FRAG is received.
-A student can only receive the FRAG for a maximum of nine semesters.
+To receive the EASE Grant, at least one of a dependent student's parents must have been a one-year resident of the State of Florida prior to the first day of classes of the semester.
+For an independent student, he or she must have been a one-year resident, for other than educational purposes, prior to the first day of classes of the semester.
+A student must possess a high school diploma or GED, be enrolled on a full-time basis (12 hours or more), must be pursuing his or her first undergraduate degree, and must meet very specific Satisfactory Academic Progress requirements.
+These requirements include but are not limited to: maintaining a cumulative GPA of 2.0 and earning 12 hours each semester for which the EASE Grant is received.
+A student can only receive the EASE Grant for a maximum of nine semesters.

-To apply for the FRAG, a student must complete the Florida Residency Affidavit which can be located under the forms tab at financialaid.flagler.edu.
+To apply for the EASE Grant, a student must complete the Florida Residency Affidavit, which can be located under the forms tab at financialaid.flagler.edu.
 The deadline date is October 2nd for fall entrants and February 12th for spring entrants.
 Students should understand that these deadlines are after school has already begun.
-If they delay applying for the FRAG until these deadlines, they will be responsible for their full tuition or may be denied clearance for that semester's classes.
+If they delay applying for the EASE Grant until these deadlines, they will be responsible for their full tuition or may be denied clearance for that semester's classes.